 UConn determines that one credit hour equals fifteen contact hours.
 As a result, a three-credit Faculty-Led Program course would equal about forty-five contact hours.
-Education Abroad considers contact hours to include any and all pre-tour meetings, official (not free) time during the tour abroad, and all post-tour meetings.
+Experiential Global Learning considers contact hours to include any and all pre-tour meetings, official (not free) time during the tour abroad, and all post-tour meetings.
 The university requires that a majority of contact hours fall during the term in which you award credit.

 Official versus Free Time

 Any time you dedicate to a program’s structured course activities and excursions may account for the program’s contact hours and thus comprise its Official Time.
 That said, Free or unstructured time is a necessary part of every program.
 Too much free time may result in too few contact hours for credits earned and compromise the program’s academic integrity, whereas too little free time may exhaust students and participants and hinder instruction.

 All program participants, including the faculty and students, need free time to rest, process their experiences, and complete course assignments.
 You should build Free Time intentionally in your program itinerary to ensure its overall health (and that of you and your participants).
 The amount of Free Time that you schedule depends on your overall model, location, and SLOs.
 We strongly recommend that you clearly denote which time is Official and which time is Free in your final itinerary.
 We encourage that you provide students and participants with a list of suggested activities to do or sites to explore during their Free Time.